 This document summarises the most important information regarding the launch of the Second call for proposals.

-D) APPLICATION FORM, GUIDELINES AND OTHER DOCUMENTS
+D) GUIDELINES, APPLICATION FORM AND OTHER DOCUMENTS FOR THE SUBMISSION

 - Application Form - PDF (content part)